ShufeiGe/Tess19/Extensions/SplitDetails/readme.md

 # Citation
 If you use tess19_tailored_v1.R in your research, please cite the following publication:

 S. Ge, S. Wang, Y.W.
 Teh, L. Wang, and L.T.
 Elliott. *Random tessellation forests*.
 2019.
 Proceedings of the 33rd Conference on Neural Information Processing Systems.
-Code & Appendices

 # Help